-The UAB Department of Anesthesiology is fortunate to have three endowed chair positions.
+The UAB Department of Anesthesiology is fortunate to have several endowed chair positions.
 These endowed chairs honor physicians who were important to the development of anesthetic practice in Birmingham and Alabama.

 Dr. Jones became Professor and Chairman on July 1, 2006, and has strong ties to Alabama.
 Born in Anniston, he received his B.S. from the University of Alabama in 1982 before going on to earn his M.D. from the UAB School of Medicine in 1986.
 He is the first African-American to receive a permanent appointment as department chair in the UAB School of Medicine.